keirkeenan/web-scraper-python-library/README.md

 ### Product Search

-The following code will retrieve and print the product data for an `iphone 12` from `Amazon` as a JSON object.
+The following code will retrieve and print the product data for an `pencil` from `Amazon` as a JSON object.

 `product`: a product name, like you would put into the product search page of a company's website